terrylinooo/mynote/README.md

 # Githuber

----
-Githuber theme is renamed to Mynote becasue of trademark issues.
+**Githuber theme is renamed to Mynote becasue of trademark issues.
 So please temporarily stop to download this theme, the new theme will be launched on WordPress Theme directory soon.
-README will be updated when it is done.
+README will be updated when it is done.**
----

 ![Screenshot](./assets/images/logo_githuber_banner.png)